Alfresco/docs-alfresco/content-services/latest/admin/cluster.md

     $2 ==> 2144787869
     ```

-8. Get the last 16 characters from the new cluster name (according to the current example, it would be: `822-f0d80db0abba`).
+8. Get the last 16 characters from the new cluster name (in the current example, it would be: `822-f0d80db0abba`).

 9. Prepare the SQL statement to replace the legacy cluster according to the following template: